 Guidance and resources

-There are many how to guides, here are five that we find especially useful.
+There are many how to guides, here are some that we find especially useful.

 - INVOLVE Briefing Notes for Researchers – this online guide includes ten briefing notes for researchers, it also includes supplements, case studies and templates.
 It may also be downloaded as a pdf.